86Box/docs/usage/machinespecific.rst

 * Equipped with dual Winbond W83977EF Super I/O chips driving four serial (COM1-COM4) and two parallel (LPT1-LPT2) ports.

    * The I/O ports and IRQs used by all these ports can be configured in the BIOS setup.

+* ACPI is disabled by default, unlike other machines with Award v6.00PG BIOS.
+Enable it through the *ACPI function* option of the *Power Management Setup* menu on the BIOS setup.